transistorsoft/cordova-background-geolocation-lt/docs/api.md

 **iOS**
 iOS cannot immediately engage tracking after a device reboot since it requires either a "significant-change" event or geofence exit before iOS will awaken your app.
 One can also use the [background-fetch plugin](https://github.com/christocracy/cordova-plugin-background-fetch) to *at least* awaken your app within 15 min of being rebooted.
+**Android**
+Unless you configure the plugin to `forceReload` (ie: boot your app), you should configure the plugin's HTTP features so it can POST to your server in "headless" mode.

 ## iOS Options